Let's talk about Kent Libraries

 • Cheriton library and rhyme time

-by LinseyB, over 2 years ago
+by LinseyB, almost 3 years ago

 My toddler son and I really enjoy going to the library.
 He loves books and it's important for us that he can choose new books at the library regularly as we wouldn't be able to buy or store them all new.
 It's also been great to be able to go to Rhyme Time.
 It's easy to feel isolated as a parent of young children especially after lockdown, and this has helped.
 With young children it makes a big difference being able to walk to the library.
 Staff at Cheriton Library have also helped me find out about other local services.